 Amend the water in the “Treatment” vial with enough glucose for a final soil glucose concentration of 1%, according to a dry weight basis in the “Treatment” soil.

 Add 200 mg NH4NO3 into the “Treatment” vial and stir to dissolve the amendments.
+The nitrate serves as a nitrogen source of nutrients for the soil microbes.

 Do not amend the “Control” vial.

-In small aliquots, mix the contents of the “Treatment” vial into the “Treatment” cup.
+In small aliquots of approximately 50 mg, mix the contents of the “Treatment” vial into the “Treatment” cup.

 Stir with a spatula after each aliquot addition.